 The site proposed for the development is located in Census Tract 801.01.
 This tract had a 5.4 percent increase in number of housing units from 2000 to 2003 according to ARC's Population and Housing Report.
-The report shows that 39 percent of the housing units are single-family, compared to 69 percent for the region; thus indicating there are multi-family housing options around the development area.
+The report shows that 39 percent of the housing units are single-family, compared to 69 percent for the region; thus indicating is a lack of multi-family housing options around the development area.